Keto Buttermilk Pancakes

 Low carb friendly syrup

-My favorite sugar free syrup to put on my buttermilk pancakes are the syrups from ChocZero.
-They have maple, maple pecan and maple vanilla syrup.
-The maple vanilla syrup is my favorite.
+My favorite sugar free syrup for these is the maple syrup from ChocZero.
+They make maple, maple pecan, and maple vanilla.
+I keep coming back to the maple vanilla.
 All of their syrups are sugar free and sugar alcohol free.

 make keto pancakes camping